The work includes four objectives that provide a logical structure necessary to achieve the goals of the project:

 SSEB was created by state law and consented to by Congress with a broad mandate to contribute to the economic and community well-being of the southern region.
 The Board exercises this mandate through the creation of programs in the fields of energy and environmental policy research, development and implementation, science and technology exploration and related areas of concern.
 SSEB serves its members directly by providing timely assistance designed to develop effective energy and environmental policies and programs and represents its members before governmental agencies at all levels.

 In this project, SSEB serves the Government of Puerto Rico and its citizens by offering expertise to the Territory’s decision-makers.
-SSEB will host a meeting in San Juan in 2018 during which regulatory options will be presented publicly.
+SSEB hosted a meeting in San Juan in 2018 during which regulatory options were presented publicly.

 Does SSEB have a role in the reformation and privatization of PREPA and its regulation?